Where is God when I hurt? Or the silence of God!

 It is very important you have a solid understanding of what Jesus Christ did and does for you.
 This will enable you to know (even if you don't feel it) God was, and is with you (in the most intimate way), as you suffer.
 Also through this knowledge, you will understand better - the why and for what purpose God allows suffering.
 In the rest of this devotion I hope to give you this knowledge about Jesus.

-The ultimate sacrifice of God - Romans 8 makes it clear, God sacrificed His Son, so He could be with us through all of life.
+So God could be with us, He made the ultimate sacrifice.
+Romans 8 makes it clear, God sacrificed His Son, so He could be with us through all of life.
 On the other hand, Jesus (Who is God) willingly allowed Himself to be sacrificed for us.
 If I gave up my son's life for someone, wouldn't that show you I wanted to be with that person more than anyone else?
 If I gave up my life for someone, wouldn't that tell you how much I loved and cared for that person?

 But God has shown us how much he loves us---it was while we were still sinners that Christ died for us!
 Romans 5:8 GNT

 Why did Jesus Christ need to die for us so we could be with Him?
 You see, before we are Christians, we are eternally dead to God (or separated from Him) because of our state of spiritual death from our sin (Ephesians 2:1-3).
 When Jesus died on the cross, He paid the penalty for those sins.
 What do we need to do?
 We need to have faith Jesus died on the cross for our sins.
 That belief in Jesus makes us go from the state of eternal death to eternal life with Him (Ephesians 2:4-9).
 The most well-known Bible verse, John 3:16, tells us this principle.

 For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life (or live forever with God).
 NIV